Conagra Brands: Products

-Genetically modified food

-In 2002, Conagra and other major food and beverage companies including PepsiCo, General Mills, Kelloggs, Sara Lee, and H. J. Heinz Co. spent millions to defeat Oregon Ballot Measure 27, which would have required food companies to label products that contain genetically modified ingredients.
-According to the Oregon Secretary of State, ConAgra contributed $71,000 to the campaign to defeat the state ballot initiative.

-Throughout 2012, ConAgra contributed $1,176,700 to a $46 million political campaign known as the Coalition Against the Costly Food Labeling Proposition, sponsored by food producers.
-The organization's goal was to oppose the California citizen's initiative, known as Proposition 37, demanding mandatory labeling of foods containing genetically modified ingredients.

-Although the proposition was defeated, there was strong consumer backlash against the coalition's opposition.
-Consumer advocates encouraged nationwide boycotts of coalition members, and movements were started in several other states to enact similar labeling requirements.
-As a result, ConAgra and others in the Coalition met with Walmart (the largest food retailer in the U.S.) to seek a nationwide labeling system for genetically modified foods, instead of trying to defeat the measures in every state.
+Company overview

+As of 2025, Conagra had 38 manufacturing facilities in the United States and employed approximately 18,300 people.
+It had net sales of $11.6 billion in fiscal year 2025.
+The company is a member of the Fortune 500.
+It is led by president and chief executive officer Sean M. Connolly.

 Product incidents

 2002 E. coli outbreak

 Conagra recalled 19 million pounds of ground beef in July 2002 with E. coli bacterial contamination.
-It was the third-largest recall up to that time.
+It was the second-largest recall up to that time.
 That meat was linked to the illnesses of 19 people in six Western and Midwestern states.

 2006–2007 Salmonella outbreak

 In February 2007, Conagra recalled jars of Peter Pan and Great Value brand peanut butter with the product code "2111" on the lid, because they were linked to a Salmonella outbreak.
 Ultimately, the Centers for Disease Control and Prevention (CDC) documented more than 628 individuals who were stricken with Salmonella poisoning in 47 states that could be traced back to Peter Pan and Great Value peanut butter.
 Of those, 20% were hospitalized, according to the CDC, which reported no deaths associated with the outbreak.

 Since Peter Pan (but not Great Value) is only made at one plant, the recall included all Peter Pan jars sold in the U.S. between May 2006 and February 2007.
 In May 2015, the company agreed to plead guilty to releasing products tainted with Salmonella into interstate commerce.
-Sentencing was delayed by U.S. District Court Judge W. Louis Sands, who ordered nationwide newspaper advertisements searching for victims of the outbreak so the government could supply Victim Impact Statements for inclusion in the pre-sentence report.
+Sentencing was delayed by U.S. District Court Judge Willie Louis Sands, who ordered nationwide newspaper advertisements searching for victims of the outbreak so the government could supply Victim Impact Statements for inclusion in the pre-sentence report.